SVB-GmbH/mailing-bundle/README.md

 1. Create one or more mail objects using one of the many mail templates located within the namespace `SVB\Mailing\Mail\`
 1. Pass your object(s) into the sendMails method of the `svb_mailing.mailer` service
 1. You mail should either been sent, or you should have got an exception what to do

+## Adding new Mail Templates
+1. Create a new class implementing MailInterface (AbstractMail to make your life a bit easier) within src/mails
+_Hint: Mail Templates do not necessarily need to be in one folder, use sub directories to order them!_
+1. Register the Template as as service and use the `svb_mailing.mail` tag